What is Early Childhood Education?

 National Online Rankings - Top 25 early childhood associates National Online Rankings - Top 25 early childhood bachelors National Online Rankings - Top 25 early childhood masters National Rankings - most affordable early childhood schoolsStep 2.
 Pass Your Exams (Gain Endorsements)

 Colorado requires a passing score on the PRAXIS elementary education content exam for elementary education teachers.
-The PRAXIS content exams replaced the previous PLACE exams as of 2017, though if you took the PLACE exam as late as 2016, you’re test scores will be accepted until 2022.
+The PRAXIS content exams replaced the previous PLACE exams as of 2017.
 If you are looking to receive the school social worker endorsement, you’ll need to complete the ASWB clinical or the Advanced Generalist exam instead.

 Your passing exams scores will gain you grade-level endorsements, allowing you to teach any student that falls within the realm of your endorsement.